semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 Well, I think that's enough for today.
 I let you have fun with Elasticsearch, and I will release the second article in a few weeks.

-This second article, on which I already started to work, will be about more complex and interesting operations with Elasticsearch :
+This second article, on which I already started to work on, will be about more complex and interesting operations with Elasticsearch:

-- Indexing operations : Mappings config, Batch indexing, Segment merging and Routing.
+- Indexing operations: Mappings config, Batch indexing, Segment merging and Routing.
-- Searching operations : Querying, Filtering the results, Compound queries, Highlighting, Sorting.
+- Searching operations: Querying, Filtering the results, Compound queries, Highlighting, Sorting.